hicops/hicops/docs/getting_started.md

 **vii.** Repeat Steps **iii.** to **vi.** when you modify parameters in the `sampleparams.txt`.

 ## Precautions
+Please read and follow the following precautions to avoid any errors.

 * Always use a unique workspace directory for each experiment, specially for the simultaneously running HiCOPS instances to avoid overwriting intermediate results and other errors.
+* Always convert the TSV results into Excel file using `psm2excel` (last step) before using the same workspace folder for another experiment.
+It is always better to use a unique workspace folder for each experimental run.
-* Do not run too many simultaneous HiCOPS instances with large number of nodes allocated to each instance to avoid performance degradation due to shared file system storage network.
+* Do not run too many simultaneous HiCOPS instances with large number of nodes allocated to each instance to avoid I/O bandwidth contention and thus, performance degradation.
-* Do not modify the generated files such as `uparams.txt` manually and instead re-generate using the relevant tools.
+* Do not modify the generated files such as `uparams.txt` manually and instead re-generate using the relevant runtime tool.
 * Avoid using relative paths in the sampleparams.txt file to avoid any errors.